chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 The URL will be sanitized by verifying it matches the expected format using regex.
 The URL must also refer to the correct DropBox domain.
 The URL will be rejected if it does not match.

-The backend will also create an entry in the upload table using the dataset_id as the key, and set the status to waiting.
+The backend will also create an entry in the upload table using the _dataset_id_as the key, and set the status to_Waiting_.

 #### 4. Queue